aurora-is-near/aurora-staking-sdk/README.md

 # Aurora Staking SDK

-A TypeScript library that contains logic for staking and unstaking AURORA.
+A React library that contains logic for staking and unstaking AURORA.

 ## Installation